 - Few models available

-Projection technology is not the first thing to consider when choosing your projector.
-The resolution, brightness, or colorimetry, for example, are far more important criteria.
-Moreover, the DLP vs. LCD differences, in particular, are much less marked than in the past.
+Projector technology is not the first thing to consider when choosing your projector.
+The resolution, brightness, or colorimetry are more critical than projection technology.

 - Professional use: DLP or 3LCD (LED lamp if used on the move).

 - Home theater use: DLP, 3LCD, or ideally LCOS (SXRD, D-ILA).